cs50nestm/cs50labs/simulations/README.md

 In this lab you will learn:

-- What is computer modeling and simulation
+- We we use computer models and simulation
 - What are some commonly used applications

 ## What is Computer Modeling and Simulation?

+Models and simulations are representations of real world objects and/or events.
+They are used to predict actual occurences of events.

+Models are the computer algorithms that